AkariAsai/XORQA/README.md

 - test prediction file in our [prediction file format](#prediction-file-format)
 - the task name
 - the name of the model
-- whether you use external black box API (e.g., Google Translate / Google Custom Search / Bing Search) which cannot reproduce on your side.
+- whether you use external black box API (e.g., Google Translate / Google Custom Search / Bing Search) which cannot be reproduced on your side.
 To coordinate open research, we encourage you to use reproducible components, and the system with those external (unreproducible) components will be populated below the entries w/o APIs.
-- [optional] the institution
+- [optional] the institution.
+You can update those information later.
 - [optional] link to the paper and code.
 You can update those information later.